 - In a separate bowl, mix flour, baking powder and salt.

 - Mix dry and wet together until well blended.
 Form into a ball and refrigerate for an hour*.

 - Roll out dough to 1/4″ thickness and use your favorite cookie cutters to make fun shapes.

 - IMPORTANT – let the cookies rest on the baking sheets for at least five minutes before you move them to a baking rack or they’ll fall apart.
 A bit of extra care can go a long way when working with gluten free flours.

 - Roll these in homemade powdered sugar or spread them with homemade hazelnut and chocolate spread.
 OR just eat them plain because they’re divine.

 - * I usually wrap my cookie dough in a silicone baking sheet and then use the sheet for baking up the cookies.

 - If you reduce the sugar to 3/4 cup, these make awesome sweet-ish crackers.
 You can still roll them in homemade powdered sugar (or slather them in homemade hazelnut spread) to sweeten them up, just like the full sugar variety.
-I loved them plain!
+I love them plain!

-Do you have a favorite way to use quinoa?
+By the way, do you have a favorite way to use quinoa?
 Did you know you can grow your own quinoa?